 Expensive Moving Costs

-Peak moving season begins in April, which makes the cost of moving skyrocket.
+Peak moving season begins in April, making the cost of moving skyrocket.
 If you want the best price on movers, your best bet would be to move in the winter.
-You can avoid some of these high costs by planning ahead early and reserving your movers well before peak season hits and prices increase.
+You can avoid some of these high costs by planning early and reserving your movers well before peak season hits and prices increase.
+As we said earlier in the article, plan to move in early spring if you can.
+Rates coming just off of winter will still be low, and you won’t have to worry about your movers getting booked.

 Tips for Moving in the Spring